Published research

 When the Market Trends Hard, Your Income Strategy Should Step Aside: A Rules-Based Regime Filter for Crypto Income

 In 2022, covered call income fell with equity.
-This paper examines whether crypto grid trading with FIS regime detection offers a structurally different income mechanism — one where income and risk do not share the same source.
-The ETH 2018 anchor case: buy-and-hold −82.4%, always-on grid −61.6%, FIS-gated 0%.
+This paper examines whether crypto grid trading with RXI regime detection offers a structurally different income mechanism — one where income and risk do not share the same source.
+The ETH 2018 anchor case: buy-and-hold −82.4%, always-on grid −61.6%, RXI-gated 0%.
 Written for financial advisors navigating the income-in-retirement conversation.

 Author